-Although currently the Board does not have a formal policy on boardroom diversity, the Board is committed to ensure the directors of the Company possess the appropriate skills, experience and knowledge required, in the context of the needs of the Group.
+On boardroom diversity, the Board through Nomination Committee will review the appropriate skills, experience and knowledge required of the Board members, in the context of the needs of the Group.
 In addition, the Directors of the Company must have ability to devote sufficient time and attention to the Company.
+The Board will review its composition and size from time to time to ensure an appropriate balance of skills, experience and diversity.